UberGuidoZ/Flipper/Sub-GHz/ReadMe.md

 Unofficially supported frequencies: 281-361 MHz, 378-481 MHz, and 749-962 MHz (from [YARD Stick One](https://greatscottgadgets.com/yardstickone/) CC1111 docs)

 Official does not allow anything outside of the officially supported CC1101 specs.<br>
-RM & CG allows unofficially supported frequencies with the `extend_range` and `dangerous_settings` files.
+RogueMaster & CodeGrabber (Unleashed) allows unofficially supported frequencies with the `extend_range` and `dangerous_settings` files.

 **NOTE: Going outside the officially supported frequencies may DAMAGE YOUR FLIPPER AMP.<br>
 Please understand what you're doing if trying to break out of official frequencies.**